amkram/parsimony/4_simulated_data_experiments/README.md

 ## Results
-# Approaches with 24-hour runtime restrictions (4.1-4.6)
+# Simulated Online / Simulated De Novo: Approaches with 24-hour runtime restrictions (4.1-4.6)
+These are the Simulated Online and Simulated De Novo experiments in the manuscript.
 The experiments in 4.1 to 4.6 test both *de novo* and online approaches to tree inference on 50 batches of ~5,000 samples each.
 The *de novo* approaches infer trees from 50 iterations of increasing size (adding a batch to the list of input samples on each iteration).
 On each of the 50 iterations of the online approaches, a single batch is added to the existing tree inferred in the previous iteration.
 These experiments were restricted to a 24-hour runtime, and parameters for programs were chosen with this in mind.

 ### 4.1: Online IQ-TREE 2